zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/IEEETransactionOnInformationForensicsAndSecurity.png)

+* The minimum review time is 16 Days,
+* The average review time is 196.0488 Days,
+* The maximum review time is 428 Days.

 The page number distribution of [IEEE Transactions on Information Forensics and Security][TIFS] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/IEEETransactionOnInformationForensicsAndSecurity.png)

+* The minimum page number is 1,
+* The average page number is 12.9512,
+* The maximum page number is 27.

 The relationship between review time and page number of [IEEE Transactions on Information Forensics and Security][TIFS] is shown as following figure.